-- A. A household is entitled to the following: - Be represented by an authorized representative, such as legal counsel, relative, friend, or other spokesman, or they may represent themselves at the DRC or state-level fair hearing.
+- A. A household is entitled to the following: - 1.
+Be represented by an authorized representative, such as legal counsel, relative, friend, or other spokesman, or they may represent themselves at the conference.

 Adequate opportunity to examine the case file and all documents and records used by the local office in making its decision and all documents and records that are to be used at the hearing at a reasonable time before the date of the hearing as well as during the hearing.